Best Goldendoodle Rescues USA (2023 Update)

 Lastly, they don’t allow you to adopt based on fur color or gender so you have to be open to receiving whichever dog is assigned to you.

 If you want to adopt a Goldendoodle, then Doodle Dandy Rescue is a great option.
 They have strict guidelines for adoption that must be met.
-The entire adoption process is quite long and rigid so it can take some time for your adoption request to get approved.
+The entire adoption process is quite long and rigid, so your adoption request can take some time to get approved.

-If you’re in California but not in LA, you may want to give this rescue center a visit.
+If you’re in California but not LA, you may want to visit this rescue center.

 Close to 97% of Norcal’s donations go to the dogs they rescue and put up for adoption.
 The remaining 3% goes towards staff expenses and basic day-to-day needs.
 In addition to adoption applications, they also accept shelter volunteers.

 Based out of Southern California, Doodle Rescue Collective was established in 2008.
 They have saved close to 4,000 doodles.
-They primarily focus on rescuing and nurturing labradoodles and Goldendoodles.
-Although they are based in California, they have over 800 volunteers from all over the country who help rescue and get Goldendoodles adopted.
+They primarily focus on rescuing and nurturing Labradoodles and Goldendoodles.
+Although they are based in California, they have over 800 volunteers nationwide who help rescue and get Goldendoodles adopted.

 GRIN stands for Golden Retrievers in Need.
 As the name suggests, the center primarily focuses on the rescue and adoption of golden retrievers and its mixes.